Platform Standards

 • Data Collection Instruments

-• Validity & Reliability
+• Validity and Reliability

 Enter Module

-Proposal Writing & Defense
+Proposal Writing and Defense

 Bring your research together into a defensible proposal.
-Covers structure, panelist anticipation, defense presentation strategy, and final review checklist.
+Covers structure, panelist anticipation, defense presentation strategy, and a final review checklist.

 • Proposal Structure